mubaraqwahab/wasp/README.md

 * Lexer ✅
 * Parser ✅
 * Basic semantics ✅
-* Special forms in progress. 🔄
+* Special forms in progress 🔄
 * Interpreter
 * Docs

 ## Setup

 To use Wasp, you need to install [Deno](https://deno.land/).
 Deno is a JavaScript runtime from the creator of [Node](https://nodejs.org/).
-It's designed to be more standards-compliant, and it supports TypeScript out-of-the-box.
+It's designed to be more standards-compliant, and it supports [TypeScript](https://www.typescriptlang.org/) out-of-the-box.

 TODO: How to run